JEdward7777/VerseGlossTranslator/README.md

 pip install streamlit
 ```

+If you are going to use the HuggingFace transformers models to run locally, you will need to install transformers as well as a couple other models which the tool set will complain about.

 Additionally, you will need an OpenAI API key.
 Make sure to set up your API key following the instructions provided by OpenAI.

 ## Usage